nautechsystems/nautilus_trader/README.md

 ## Installation

-The latest version can be installed via PyPI and is tested against Python 3.6 - 3.9 on _Linux_ and _MacOS_.
+The latest version is tested against Python 3.6 - 3.9 on _Linux_ and _MacOS_.
+It can be installed via PyPI, just run:

-    $ pip install nautilus_trader
+    pip install nautilus_trader

-From source using _Poetry_ https://python-poetry.org/
+From source using _Poetry_ https://python-poetry.org/:

-    $ poetry install
+    poetry install

-From source using _pip_
+From source using _pip_:

-    $ pip install .
+    pip install .

 ## Development